xrdocs/ncs5500/_tutorials/ncs5500-qos-part-1-understanding-packet-buffering.md

 It represents the number of packets received on NPU0 LC7 and targeted to HundredGig 0/7/0/1 queues, in the same ASIC.

 Even if the packets destination is located in the same NPU, it will follow the same rules of request / grant to get the right to transmit.
-The packets will not transit through the fabric even if they will be split in cells, but they will take an internal path inside the ASIC.
+In such case, the packets will not transit through the fabric but still, they will be split in cells.
+They will take an internal path inside the ASIC.
 It's also what happens when using a System on the Chip (NCS5501, NCS55A2-MOD, ...).

 Each ingress NPU links the local VOQ to the output queues via a "flow connector".